 Dirk Slater

-Dirk’s journey began in the late 1990s as the architect of the Low-Income Networking and Communication (LINC) Project for the Welfare Law Center, one of the first circuit rider initiatives in the United States.
-This innovative model embedded technology consultants within social justice movements.
-LINC supported over 50 organisations in their efforts to mobilise low-income communities and challenge regressive welfare reforms.
+Dirk’s approach to participatory strategy was shaped early in his career, when he served as architect of the Low-Income Networking and Communication (LINC) Project for the Welfare Law Center in the late 1990s — one of the first circuit rider models in the US, which embedded technology consultants directly within social justice movements to co-develop solutions from the inside out.

 In 2005, Dirk expanded his impact globally by joining Tactical Technology Collective, where he focused on equipping advocates in marginalised communities, including sex workers and people living with HIV/AIDS, with the skills to leverage technology and data for justice and rights.
 He contributed to seminal resources such as “10 Tactics for Turning Information into Action” and “Security in a Box,” and large-scale trainings like the 2009 Info-Activism Camp in Bangalore.

-Since founding FabRiders in 2012, Dirk has led over a hundred projects addressing diverse social change issues, including government transparency, digital rights, and the empowerment of marginalised groups.
-He has coached more than a thousand trainers and facilitators, helping them integrate adult learning methodologies and foster solidarity through effective session design at major convenings such as RightsCon and MozFest.
+Since founding FabRiders in 2012, Dirk has led over a hundred projects built around participatory design principles, spanning government transparency, digital rights, and the empowerment of marginalised groups.
+He has coached more than a thousand trainers and facilitators in adult learning methodologies, helping them build solidarity through participatory session design at major convenings including RightsCon and MozFest.